Last revised March 20, 2023 (effective date)

-You may adjust your Messaging Preferences to opt-in or opt-out of receiving certain emails from us about news, updates, and promotional messages.
+You may adjust your Email options to opt-in or opt-out of receiving certain emails from us about news, updates, and promotional messages.

-You may also use the unsubscribe link in any emails that you receive from us.
+You may also use the unsubscribe link (e.g., “Stop receiving these emails”) in any email messages that you receive from us.

-We do not have control over the security practices, the privacy policies, or the collection, use, or storage of your information on popular social networks and similar services (e.g., Twitter, Google+, Facebook, and LinkedIn), but they typically offer some form of opt-out that you can find by visiting their respective websites, viewing their privacy policies, and adjusting your settings with them.
+We do not have control over the security practices, the privacy policies, or the collection, use, or storage of your personal data on popular social networks and similar services (e.g., Twitter, Facebook, and LinkedIn), but they typically offer some form of opt-out that you can find by visiting their respective websites, viewing their privacy policies, and adjusting your settings with them.